o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

     * Identify the resources required for testing, such as testing environments, test data, or any additional tools or infrastructure needed for effective testing.-->

 Phase 1:
 1. Investigate existing approaches to FFA (foreign field arithmetics) and FFEC (foreign field elliptic curves), including ones implemented for the standard Kimchi.
-Get enough insight for deciding on the optimal algorithm for our particular case.
-    - Probably just go with the most intuitive and simple bignum implementation, use $16$ bits per limb.
+Get basic insight.
-    - Have a look at foreign field addition and multiplication gate in Kimchi
+    - Have a high level look at foreign field addition and multiplication gate in Kimchi
         - Reading doc in the book + the code.
 Maybe starting without details (half a day), after that jump on the code to implement, and come back after that for a deeper understanding.
     - Examine the avaliable FFEC implementations / algorithms.
       - This includes the existing implementation of ECDSA / FFEC in o1js.
 See if it can be used as a comparison for our implementation -- e.g. as a baseline, if it's performant enough.